Nerys Evans: Political career

 She became an organiser for Plaid Cymru in Carmarthen East and Dinefwr and worked as press officer for the Plaid Cymru group on Carmarthenshire County Council.
 More recently she worked as a Political Officer for Plaid Cymru in the National Assembly for Wales in Cardiff.

 In 2006, Evans was chosen to head the Plaid Cymru list in Mid and West Wales for the 2007 Assembly election, replacing the previous list leader Helen Mary Jones, who moved to the Llanelli constituency.
-She was successfully elected.
+She was elected.

 Her political interests include rural affairs, voter apathy and workers' rights.
 She was Plaid Cymru's Education Spokesperson from 2009 – 2011.
 She was chair of the Assembly Cross Party group for Broadband in rural Wales, she sat on the Assembly's Enterprise and Learning committee and is a former chair of the Broadcasting Sub Committee.
 In 2008 Evans won the annual ITV Wales Campaigner of The Year award for her campaigning work on domestic abuse issues.

 Evans was the Director of Policy for Plaid Cymru and authored their 2011 Assembly Manifesto.